drhsqlite/fossil-mirror/www/containers.md

-it’s written for one of the bare-bones script interpreters that BusyBox ships.(^BusyBox’s `/bin/sh` is based on the old 4.4BSD Lite Almquist shell, implementing little more than what POSIX specified in 1989, plus equally stripped-down versions of AWK and `sed`.)
+it’s written for one of the bare-bones script interpreters that BusyBox ships.(^BusyBox’s `/bin/sh` is based on the old 4.4BSD Lite Almquist shell, implementing little more than what POSIX specified in 1989, plus equally stripped-down versions of `awk` and `sed`.)

 Let’s say the extension is written in Python.
-While you could handle it the same way we do with the Tcl example above, because Python is more popular, we have more options.
+While you could handle it the same way we do with the Tcl example above, Python is more popular, giving us more options.
 Let’s inject a Python environment into the stock Fossil container via a suitable “[distroless]” image instead:

 ```